hx2A/py5website/reference/sketch_display_height.rst

 System variable that stores the height of the entire screen display.
 This can be used to run a full-screen program on any display size, but calling :doc:`full_screen` is usually a better choice.

-Underlying Java field: displayHeight
+Underlying Java field: `displayHeight <https://processing.org/reference/displayHeight.html>`_

-Updated on June 28, 2021 15:16:14pm UTC
+Updated on August 31, 2021 20:25:08pm UTC